-Deb Ayres has served as the Vice President of Human Resources since 2013.
-Her responsibilities include leadership and oversight of HR, benefits, and payroll functions for approximately 5,000 full and part time employees.
-Prior to leading HR functions for the university, Dr. Ayres served the Lindenwood School of Education as an Associate Professor and Department Chair in the Educational Leadership Department.
+Dr. Deb Ayres has served in her role since 2013.
+Her responsibilities include leadership and oversight of HR, benefits, and payroll functions for approximately 2,500 full and part time employees.
+Prior to leading HR functions for the university, Dr. Ayres served the Lindenwood College of Education and Human Services as an Associate Professor and Department Chair in the Educational Leadership Department.
 She worked primarily with graduate students wishing to become school superintendents and principals.
 Her areas of expertise include human resources management, employee development and evaluation, and leadership.
 Prior to joining the faculty at Lindenwood, Dr. Ayres served as an Assistant Superintendent for Human Resources in the Kirkwood School District for 18 years.

-Moore has more than 20 years of dedicated experience in financial and facilities management in educational and government institutions.
+Dr. Diane Moore is the vice president for operations and has been in her role since September of 2017.
+Dr. Moore oversees all campus operations including development and implementation of the procurement process, oversight of Public Safety, Facilities, Housekeeping and Grounds Departments in addition to mailroom, vending and food services.
+Prior to her current role, she had been assistant vice president for facilities.
+Dr. Moore has more than 20 years of dedicated experience in financial and facilities management in educational and government institutions.
 She was assistant superintendent and COO of Webster Groves School District as well as an adjunct instructor at Southwest Baptist University and Lindenwood University.
-She was an account executive at SMART, Inc., a role in which she consulted with school districts and hospitals to design and implement healthcare programs, and developed fiscal studies and revenue projections for school districts to implement state and federal Medicaid programs.
+She was an account executive at SMART, Inc., a role in which she consulted with school districts and hospitals to design and implement healthcare programs.
+While at SMART, INC., Dr. Moore developed fiscal studies and revenue projections for school districts to implement state and federal Medicaid programs.
 In addition to those roles, Moore worked in the Missouri Department of Elementary and Secondary Education as the director of desegregation services and, later, assistant to the commissioner of education.
 She was also a legislative analyst in the Missouri Department of Revenue.

-Kelly Moyich is the Title IX coordinator at Lindenwood University.
+Kelly Moyich is the Associate Vice President, Student Affairs, Community Equity, and Inclusion at Lindenwood University.
 Moyich comes to Lindenwood from the Circuit Attorney’s Office for the City of St. Louis, where she served as an assistant circuit attorney in the armed offender unit.
 Her work in that role included evaluating and prosecuting homicides, assaults, and robberies along with extensive jury trial work.

 Prior to that, Moyich worked in the office of the 21st Judicial Circuit Clerk and as a public defender for the State of Missouri in the Clayton and City of St. Louis trial offices, where she handled all aspects of client representation, supervised 11 attorneys, and trained and directed new attorneys in all aspects of criminal procedure.